49ers’ pre-draft visit tracker

 QB Deshaun Watson, Clemson

 Unlike last season, the 49ers are doing plenty of homework on quarterbacks, including on prospects like Watson, UNC’s Mitch Trubisky and Notre Dame’s DeShone Kizer who could be taken in the first two rounds.
 Watson worked out for the 49ers and Jets on March 22 and the 49ers already had a formal meeting with him at the scouting combine.
-Note: Watson is on the list of players to visit but a date has not yet been set.
 Source: The Bee.

 DE-LB Jordan Willis, Kansas State